-Barcelona and its residents, relating to one another in many, diverse uses and activities, have their own dynamism but are also responsible for their contributions to various types of environment impact.
+Barcelona and its residents, relating to one another in many, diverse uses and activities, have their own dynamism but are also responsible for their contributions to various types of environment impacts.

 This diagnosis enables, in the first place, framework knowledge on the state of the territory to be provided, so we can have sufficient tools afterwards for preventing, prioritising and acting with the aim of maintaining and improving the city’s environmental conditions as key factors to a good quality of life.

-The maps enable residents to comprehensively find out about and evaluate the presence of the various atmospheric pollutants with the most impact in Barcelona and to discover the extent of pollution in any given area in the city.
-They allow us to establish effective planning tools for protecting the health of the city’s residents.
+The air-quality maps have been created jointly by Barcelona City Council and the Barcelona Public Health Agency (ASPB).
+They enable residents to find out and assess the overall presence of the atmospheric pollutants that have the most impact on Barcelona and thereby discover the extent of pollution in any given area in the city, so effective planning tools can be established for protecting the health of the city’s residents.

 Available in 2018, the last year of reference.

 According to type of pollutant:

 Average annual immissionNO2 [µg/m3]